firemodels/bot/Bundlebot/README.md

    1. Type: `sudo su - firebot` on the computer that runs firebot (spark at Nist) to switch to the firebot user account.
    2. Type: `cd FireModels_bundle/bot/Bundlebot/release` and update the `bot` repo ( to ensure that the bundle scripts use the right `config.sh` script.)
    3. Build FDS manuals.
 Type: `nohup ./BUILD_fds_manuals.sh &` .
-After this step completes (about 7 hours) continue to the next step
+After this step completes (about 4 hours) continue to the next step
    4. Build Smokeview manuals.
 Type: `nohup ./BUILD_smv_manuals.sh &` .
 After this step completes (about 30 minutes) continue to the next step.

 ### Build Bundles

-   1. Type: `sudo su - firebot` to switch to the firebot user account.
+   1. If not already in the firebot account, type: `sudo su - firebot` to switch to the firebot user account.
    2. Type: `cd FireModels_bundle/bot/Bundlebot/release`
    3. Build Linux bundles.
 Type : `nohup ./BUILD_fdssmv_release.sh &` on a Linux computer.
    4. Build Macintosh bundles.
 Type : `nohup ./BUILD_fdssmv_release.sh &` on a Mac computer.